charlietran/flowerhead/README.md

 Source
 ------
 The original source for the game is in `flowerhead.p8`.
+It's in Pico-8's special cartridge format which is a combination of Lua code, graphics, tilemap and sound effects / music data.
 As is, it's too big for Pico8's normal filesize limitations, so I use `build.sh` to minify it via [picotool](https://github.com/dansanderson/picotool) before release.

 Credits
 -------